pythonanywhere/help_pages/articles/MongoDB.md

 should allow to connect, so you can combine that with the [ipify service](https://www.ipify.org/), which tells you what IP address your code is using right now, to make your code automatically whitelist the IP it's running on when it starts up.
-Nicolas Otieza has kindly provided us with code to do that; you just need to
+Nicolas Oteiza has kindly provided us with code to do that; you just need to
 [install the ipify module](https://help.pythonanywhere.com/pages/InstallingNewModules/) and then use this, replacing the bits inside the `<>`s: